anoopkcn/wyckoff/README.md

 ## Data Source

 This implementation is inspierd by a utility fuction in [doped](https://github.com/SMTG-Bham/doped/tree/main) project.
 That version used a non-standard datafile and string parsing the Wyckoff positions from [bilbao crystallographic server](https://www.cryst.ehu.es/).
-This implementation uses a standard JSON file for the data and implements a dataclass for the Wyckoff positions, add additional checks and validations to ensure data integrity, remove a bug that produces duplicate Wyckoff positions, etc,.

 ## License